-How to Get More Customer Reviews, Testimonials, and Social Proof
+How to Get More Customer Reviews, and Testimonials

 In the age of big data, marketing has shifted from brand-centric to a more customer-focused perspective and for good reason.
 For any business to thrive, the focus should be on providing the best customer service experience possible.
 In return, a loyal following can churn out positive reviews and testimonials as a form of social proof that can attract more buyers.
 In short, it’s the best kind of free marketing.